 We are specifically looking to buy land that’s suitable for any of the following;

-- Affordable Housing: Sites suitable for Housing Association / Registered Provider / Registered Social Landlord housing schemes.
+- Affordable Housing: Land suitable for Housing Association / Registered Provider / Registered Social Landlord housing schemes.
 Typically these are sites where open market sale values would be low or where there is a local planning policy / housing need preference for affordable housing.
 Often these are brownfield sites which present a placemaking opportunity to regenerate an area, or land on the edge of existing settlements where planning permission may be possible under “rural exception” planning policy .
 The land wanted needs to be capable of delivering around 30 to 150 homes, mostly houses.
 Over the last few years we have gained particular expertise in successfully delivering these kinds of developments on a land, design and build basis working for clients such as The Wrekin Housing Group, Midland Heart and Accord.
 Examples of our Affordable Housing developments are Coddon Close, Bushbury Arms and St Peters View.

 - Open Market Sale: The land wanted for open market sale developments needs to be in good suburbs, towns and villages where there is strong buyer demand for new homes.
 Our sweet spot is sites where we can build small developments of luxury bespoke homes like The Coppice.
 Agents, if you introduce a site to us we are more than happy to retain you for the sale of the completed new homes.

 - Build-to-Rent: For this we ideally want to buy land in Birmingham suburbs or on the outskirts of Birmingham, close to good public transport links into the city.
 The land wanted needs to be suitable for build-to-rent of circa 10-40 units (houses, flats or mix).
 If you’re an agent with a lettings / property management arm, we will happily consider retaining you to manage the letting of the completed dwellings.

 Land Wanted – Examples of land development opportunities that may be of interest include;